Oppo manages to make the crease disappear almost completely in its first folding phone

 His new creation has a design similar to that of the Samsung Galaxy Z Fold, with a large 7.1-inch AMOLED interior screen and a 5.49-inch exterior that we can use when the phone is folded.
 Both displays have been provided by Samsung and feature a Full HD + resolution and a refresh rate of 120 Hz.

-Inside, it has everything we could expect from a top-of-the-range phone: a Snapdragon 888 processor (although not the best Qualcomm chip to date), 12GB of RAM, and 512GB of storage.
+Inside, it has everything we could expect from a top-of-the-range phone: a Snapdragon 888 processor (though not Qualcomm’s best chip to date), 12GB of RAM, and 512GB of storage.
 It also comes with a 4500 mAh battery with 33 W fast charging.

 But not everything is going to be hardware.
 Oppo has also introduced some changes in its operating system to enhance some of the advantages of folding phones, such as multitasking, now allowing to open a kind of floating columns that only occupy part of the two screens; or custom versions of certain applications, such as the camera, which allows us to rest the mobile on one of the halves, that acts as a tripod, while we see what we are recording for the other.